-I really liked Rotorua and thought it was a nice size, and it had a wide variety of things to do.
+I really liked our time in Rotorua.
+I thought it was a nice size and it had a wide variety of things to do.
 The smell of sulphur was not constant, so didn’t bother me that much.

 New Zealand countryside driving from Rotorua to Matamata (where The Hobbiton is).

 From Rotorua, we made our way to The Hobbiton, where part of The Hobbit films were made.
 I wasn’t sure what the girls and I would think of it, having not read the books or seen the movies.
 We all enjoyed the tour though, especially Hannah who wanted her picture taken in front of most of the doors.
 Amy a little less so, though she had a lot of fun at the party field.
 If you have a chance to visit The Hobbiton, I definitely recommend it.

 So this is where the Hobbits live!
 Girls having fun at The Party Field

 In Christchurch, the Airbnb was a small historic home.
-Anthony and I liked having a full house to stay in again in Christchurch, as the ones in Auckland and Rotorua had just been the bottom level of a house.
+Anthony and I liked having a full house to stay in again as the ones in Auckland and Rotorua had just been the bottom level of a house.

 Brockworth Cottage, 1913

-We were happy with our discovery of The International Antarctic Center on our drive from the airport to the house and decided to check it out.
+We had passed by The International Antarctic Center on our drive from the airport to the house and decided to check it out.
 It was a lot of fun, and I highly recommend it.
 Amy in particular wants to go back.
 With 4D movies, a Hagglund ride (a course that simulates driving in Antarctica), and a simulated windstorm, what’s not to like!

 The Hagglund.
 It rivals any amusement park ride!
 Let’s go for a ride!

-The next day we visited the Willowbank Wildlife Reserve in Christchurch was a bit run down, but they have a very good Kiwi conservation program.
-Hannah enjoyed feeding the eels.
+The next day we visited the Willowbank Wildlife Reserve.
+I thought it was a bit run down, but they have a very good Kiwi conservation program.
+Hannah’s favorite part was feeding the eels.
 We all got a kick out of a Kea (a very intelligent Alpine parrot), trying to get into a gentleman’s picnic basket and our bag.
-The girls also got a goodie bag from a company having it’s Christmas party there.
+The girls also got a goodie bag from a company having it’s Christmas party there!

 I’ve heard of feeding goats, but not eels!
 The Kea trying to get into our food bag.